Business coaches face a big problem. Admin tasks eat up 35-50% of your time. This hurts profits and limits how many clients you can serve.

 -

-Expected ROI ranges from 200-400% within six months through increased billable hours, operational efficiency gains, and enhanced scaling capacity.
+ROI runs 200-400% within six months through more billable hours and better efficiency.

 -

-Successful implementation requires systematic preparation, thorough onboarding, clear communication rhythms, and continuous process refinement.
+Success requires good prep, thorough onboarding, clear communication, and ongoing process refinement.

 -